 If you’re old enough to remember what a Game Boy Advance is, you’re likely well acquainted with the joys of mobile gaming.
 These days, the majority of us carry around a smartphone with about a million times more computing power than those original gaming machines, and we’re just a tap away from app stores that offer hundreds of thousands of games on demand.

 Whether you’re killing time on the bus or smashing out a high score during the commercial break, mobile games are an excellent way to pass the time.
 But what should you play?
 Today, we’re checking out the best free Android games.

 There are two broad categories of free games to consider: free with advertisements, and free with in-app purchases.
 Ad-supported games typically have an option to pay a few dollars to remove ads permanently.
 In-app purchase games, also called “freemium” games, typically sell in-game upgrades, cosmetic items, etc. to bolster revenue.
 We’ve included both types below.

-Alto’s Odyssey is a snowboarding (sandboarding, technically) game in which players slide down massive hills while exploring a majestic desert environment.
+Alto’s Odyssey is a snowboarding (technically, sandboarding) game in which players slide down massive hills while exploring a majestic desert environment.
 It’s an “endless runner” game, meaning that the goal is to get as far as you can without crashing or falling into a pit.
 Alto’s Odyssey is one of those games that is intuitive to pick up and easy to play, but difficult to master.

 The game can be as relaxing as you want it to be: either let the beautiful scenery and gentle sound effects lull you into a state of blissful relaxation, or focus on pushing your character to the limits, chaining together tricks to score epic combos.